-FIG. 4 A large number of indicator taxa are significantly different between the A and O horizons.
+FIG. 4 A large number of indicator taxa are abundant in one soil horizon only.
 Indicator taxa analysis shows the mean percent abundance (illustrated by dot size) of genera in the A and O horizons with an indicator value of at least 0.8 and a p-value of 0.001 for samples in each respective horizon.
+Dot colour is representative of the horizon each genus is an indicator for.

-and are more functionally similar to themselves than to each otherFunctional profiles between the A and O horizons were significantly different.
+A and O horizon soil microbiomes represent distinct functional communities and are more functionally similar to themselves than to each other.
 Principal Component Analysis (PCA) of the predicted MetaCyc functional data for each horizon showed clear clustering within the A horizon and the O horizon, but little overlap between the two horizons.
 This indicates greater similarity in functionality among samples in the same horizon than between horizons (Fig. 5).